-- gas cylinders are correctly positioned, secured and turned off unless using en-route heating. - all gas operated appliances have been isolated, except the en-route heating system if fitted. - loose articles including bed and luton ladders are stowed securely.
-Do not stow tins, bottles or heavy items in overhead lockers. - all lockers and cupboard doors are closed and secured. - tables are stored or locked in their transit position. - fridge is on 12V operation and door lock is set. - 230V mains input socket flap is securely closed. - all drain valves are closed - tyre pressures and wheel nuts. - rear corner steadies (if fitted) are raised. - exterior roof rack ladder is raised and secured. - all windows/doors/rooflights are closed and secured. - TV aerial is lowered and locked into position (where fitted). - exterior step (where fitted) is retracted /folded in. - Ensure exterior service locker is closed and locked (where fitted). - Drop down bed is in upper stowed position.
+- Gas cylinders are correctly positioned, secured and turned off unless using en-route - Heating. all gas operated appliances have been isolated, except the en-route heating system if fitted. - Loose articles including bed and luton ladders are stowed securely.
+Do not stow tins, bottles or heavy items in overhead lockers. - All lockers and cupboard doors are closed and secured. - Tables are stored or locked in their transit position. - Fridge is on 12V operation and door lock s set. - 230V mains input socket flap is securely closed. - · All drain valves are closed - Tyre pressures and wheel nuts. - Rear corner steadies (if fitted) are raised. - Exterior roof rack ladder is raised and secured. - All windows/doors/rooflights are closed and secured. - TV aerial is lowered and locked into position (where fitted). - Exterior step (where fitted) is retracted / folded in. - Ensure exterior service locker is closed and locked (where fitted). - Drop down bed is in upper stowed position.

 Special attention must be taken to ensure all top hinged windows as well as the Luton windows, Skyviews and rooflights are closed when in transit.
 All units should be fully closed and latched to prevent damage.
 The motorhome exterior door should also be locked.
-A WARNING: Large and/or voluminous items should be stored securely before travelling.
+WARNING: Large and/or voluminous items should be stored securely before travelling.